DinoChiesa/dpc-Angular-Todo/README.md

     grunt

-You don't need to know this to use the project.
-I'm adding it here only for interest.

-You need yeoman to use this app as is; yeoman is really for initial set up as far as I can tell.
-You also don't NEED to use Grunt, but you could use it.
+You DON'T need yeoman to use this app as is; yeoman is really for initial set up as far as I can tell.
+You also DON'T need to use Grunt, but you could use it.